vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Indra from Bali (vide Gupta Inscriptions pp. 59,62 ).
 Bali pratipad-rathayātrā-vrataon K. śu.
 1; fast on preceding

-amāvāsyā, Agni and Brahmā are the deities; on a ratha (car) Agni should be worshipped, the ratha should be drawn by learned brāhmanas at the instance of a brāhmaṇa performer and should be taken round the town; to the right side of Brahmā image of Savitri; car should be stopped at different places and waying of lights should be done; all those who take part in this yātrā, who draw the car, who light lamps, who look at it with devotion-all reach the highest place; K, śu.
+amāvāsyā, Agni and Brahmā are the deities; on a ratha (car) Agni should be worshipped, the ratha should be drawn by learned brāhmaṇas at the instance of a brāhmaṇa performer and should be taken round the town; to the right side of Brahmā image of Savitri; car should be stopped at different places and waying of lights should be done; all those who take part in this yātrā, who draw the car, who light lamps, who look at it with devotion-all reach the highest place; K, śu.
 1 is Balipratipad and so this rathayatrā

 is so called; HV I. 345-347 ( from Bhav.)
 Bastatrirātra-vrata-In Cai. offer to the sun for three days three